1971–72 South Pacific cyclone season

 The 1971–72 South Pacific cyclone season, unlike the previous two, was an average season, featuring eleven tropical disturbances, eleven tropical cyclones, and six severe tropical cyclones.
 The season began only four days after the official start, November 1, and ended very late, on June 5, more than a month after the official end of the season, April 30.

 Systems

 Tropical Cyclone SP7101

-This tropical cyclone existed from November 5-12.
+This tropical cyclone existed from November 5–12.
 However, it didn't have a name.

 Severe Tropical Cyclone Ursula

-Cyclone Ursula existed from 2 to 16 December 1971 in the Solomon Islands region.
+Cyclone Ursula existed from December 2 to 16, 1971 in the Solomon Islands region.